Men of Steel: 11 Actors Who Have Played Superman

 John Haymes Newton

-The syndicated Superboy TV series, which focused on the adventures of Superman while he was in college, ran for four seasons, but John Haymes Newton only wore the cape for season one.
+The syndicated Superboy TV series, which focused on the adventures of Superman while he was in college, ran for four seasons, but John Haymes Newton only stuck around for the first one.
 Newton’s Superboy was wise beyond his years, and had a tougher approach and lower tolerance for nonsense than we’ve come to expect from most screen Supermen, and his Clark Kent was more alienated outsider than mild-mannered klutz...a portrayal that predated Smallville by over a decade.

 The Superboy TV show isn't for everyone, mostly because of some subpar production values, bizarre scripts (especially in the first season), and some questionable performances.
 Newton did his best to bring something new to the role, though, but the first season of Superboy is mostly for the completists out there.